davidegaspar/neon/README.md

 - upper case letters
 - an emoji on each end
-- the sign should light up from top to bottom, one section every half a second We also decided to use the `neon.js` framework to do some of the heavy lifting.
+- the sign should light up from top to bottom, one section every half a second

+We also decided to use the `neon.js` framework to do some of the heavy lifting.

-Unfortunately they haven't decided on what type of food we will be selling so we need to keep it flexible.
+Unfortunately they haven't decided on what type of food we will be selling, so we need to keep it flexible.

 Example:
 ```